overlookinfra/dropsonde-aggregation/README.md

 with one little wrinkle.
 If you can't _see_ the metrics dataset, how can one possibly develop useful queries using that data?
 It's a fair question to ask.

-Every so often we generate a random dataset.
+Every so often we generate a randomized metrics table.
 It's all completely made-up data, but it follows the actual telemetry schema exactly.
 And while made-up, the data is completely representative of what the actual data looks like.

-This means that you can load that [dataset](https://console.cloud.google.com/bigquery?p=dataops-puppet-public-data&d=community&t=community_metrics&page=table) up in the BigQuery Console and develop any query to generate any metric you'd like to see.
-The output of that metric will of course be meaningless during development, but once it's modified to query the proper dataset and committed to this repository, that metric will appear in the [public aggregation dataset](https://console.cloud.google.com/bigquery?p=dataops-puppet-public-data&d=aggregated).
+This means that you can load that [example table](https://console.cloud.google.com/bigquery?p=dataops-puppet-public-data&d=community&t=community_metrics&page=table) up in the BigQuery Console and develop any query to generate any metric you'd like to see.
+The output of that metric will of course be meaningless during development, but once it's modified to query the live metrics table and committed to this repository, that metric will appear in the [public aggregation dataset](https://console.cloud.google.com/bigquery?p=dataops-puppet-public-data&d=aggregated).

 > ***📍Important note:***<br />